 This is nothing new to train law enforcement people.

-Now that became politicized because Barack Obama wanted to make an immigration issue out of really what was a national security issue the importation of repu refugees from terror ridden countries.
+Now, that became politicized because Barack Obama wanted to make an immigration issue out of really what was a national security issue, the importation of refugees from terror-ridden countries.

-So yes you are correct Trump was right but for all the people who made out uh made Trump out to be some kind of an idiot Trump was basing this on really hard data and metrics that the FBI director himself confirmed.
+But for all the people who made Trump out to be some kind of an idiot, Trump was basing this on really hard data and metrics that the FBI director himself confirmed.

-So yes he can take another celebratory round you know that that he was right on policy sadly though more people are dying because we're not uh you know we're not being more stringent on this policy.
+Sadly, though, more people are dying because we're not, you know, we're not being more stringent on this policy.

-Yeah unbelievable I gotta tell you and to me you know the fact that Hillary admits privately and I've always said this uh Jonathan Gillam I I don't understand how people feel that it's perfectly acceptable and frankly will s label anybody else who disagrees as racist to bring people from cultures and societies and countries whose values directly contradict our constitutional republic.
+I got to tell you, and to me, you know, the fact that Hillary admits privately, and I've always said this, Jonathan Gillum, I don't understand how people feel that it's perfectly acceptable and, frankly, will label anybody else who disagrees as racist to bring people from cultures and societies and countries whose values directly contradict our constitutional republic.

 I don't want to see it again.